jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

     class="chord row"
 %}

-Here is the major scale in CAGED E form.
+Here is the major scale assembled in CAGED E form.

 ## E form